-Archaeological and historical evidence shows a continuous human habitation of the area dating back 100,000 years.
+Archaeological and historical evidence shows a continuous human habitation of the area dating back to 100,000 years.
 Between the 7th and the 11th century AD, several dynasties arose, with Rajput strength reaching its peak at the beginning of the 16th century.
 Emperor Akbar brought the Rajput states into the Mughal Empire; by early 19th century they allied with the Marathas.
 With the decline of the Mughals, the Rajputs gradually clawed back their independence through a series of spectacular victories, but, by then a new force to reckon with, had emerged on the scene in the form of the British.
 Most Rajput states entered into alliances with the British, which allowed them to continue as independent states, each with its own maharaja, subject to certain economic and political constraints.
 These alliances proved to be the beginning of the end of the Rajputs, and soon the extravagance and indulgence of the rulers led to the disintegration of the Rajput kingdoms.
 The present form of Rajasthan came into being after the Independence.
 More Detail...

-Demographics and Administration of Rajasthan
+Demographics of Rajasthan

 Rajasthan has a single-chamber legislative assembly with 200 seats.
-The state sends 35 members to the Indian national parliament: 10 to the Rajya Sabha (Upper House) and 25 to the Lok Sabha (Lower House).
+The state sends 35 members to the Indian Parliament: 10 to the Rajya Sabha (Upper House) and 25 to the Lok Sabha (Lower House).
 Local government is based on 30 administrative districts.
 In politics, Rajasthan is dominated by two major parties: the Bharatiya Janata Party (BJP) and the Indian National Congress (INC).